OffchainLabs/arbitrum-docs/arbitrum-docs/run-arbitrum-node/nitro/03-nitro-database-snapshots.md

 ## Downloading the snapshot from a URL

 Instead of letting Nitro search for the latest snapshot, you can provide a specific URL to download by setting the flag `--init.url` with the snapshot URL.
 If the URL points to a remote server, it should start with the `https://` protocol definition.
-Given the URL, Nitro will download the snapshot as described in the “Downloading the Latest Snapshot” section.
+Given the URL, Nitro will download the snapshot as described in the "Downloading the Latest Snapshot" section.

 Nitro also supports importing files from the local file system.
 In this case, you should provide the file path to `--init.url` starting with the prefix `file://` followed by the file path.
 Beware that when running Nitro inside a Docker container, you must mount a volume containing the provided snapshot using the docker flag `-v` (see [Docker documentation](https://docs.docker.com/reference/cli/docker/container/run/#volume)).
 Otherwise, the Nitro container running inside Docker won’t be able to find the snapshot in your local filesystem.